ocaml/ocaml.org/data/tutorials/gs_00_up_and_running.md

 Now that the tools are installed, it remains to understand how to use them.
 Most of them will be driven either by the editor or by Dune, but UTop is handy to try OCaml or a specific library.

-## Up and Running with the Platform Installer
+## Up and Running With the Platform Installer

 As of 2023, the [OCaml Platform Installer](https://github.com/tarides/ocaml-platform-installer), presented